 This is my first blog post as a singing voice rehabilitation specialist.

 It is important to state that I do not work in a clinical setting, but privately, on referral from Speech-Language Pathologists and other Singing Voice Rehabilitation Specialists.
 This is one case, one approach.
 For every singer recovering from MTD, there will be different needs, different reasons for the condition, and different exercises.

 If you’d like a good article on MTD and solutions, read “Collaboration and Conquest: MTD as Viewed by a Singing Voice Specialist and a SLP,” by Goffi-Fynn and Carroll.
 (PubMed) Communicating in a unified medical language can be important, so that the team of an otolaryngologist, speech-language pathologist and voice teacher can communicate about their patient-student.

 Roz is in her late 20’s and has already experienced more than her share of vocal pathology and vocal issues.
 She holds a BM degree in vocal performance and is a professional chorister with excellent musicianship and a beautiful voice.
 She loves to sing early Western choral music and was employed at a large cathedral as a soprano in their octet.
 She is an event photographer as her day job.

 She recently left her church job to seek medical help when her voice started skipping pitches.
 She also was not able to phonate the beginnings of phrases that started with vowels.
 Then her singing became breathy and cut out at about C-5.
-Her speaking voice seemed ok but she was afraid that would start to be a problem, too.
+Her speaking voice was starting to catch in the middle of phrases.